MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/service-edit-data-models.md

 > [!NOTE]
-> Any changes you make to layouts in the Power BI service, other than the *All tables* layout, won't be saved for future sessions.
-Additionally, when uploading a .PBIX file to the Power BI service, no existing layouts other than *All tables* are shown in the Power BI service.
+> Any additional layouts you make in the Power BI service other than the *All tables* layout won’t be saved for future sessions.
+Additionally, when uploading a .PBIX file to the Power BI service, no existing layouts other than *All tables* appear in the Power BI service.

 ### Create reports
 You can create a new report from the data model editing in the service experience by selecting the **New report** button in the ribbon.
 This opens a new browser tab to the report editing canvas to a new report that is built on the dataset.